If you have a safeguarding concern outside of school hours, please contact firstname.lastname@example.org

 We know that your child and your family will be happy members of our school community.

-The Jenny Hammond Primary School is a small, multicultural community school situated in the southern part of Waltham Forest.
+The Jenny Hammond Primary School is a small, two-form entry, multicultural community school situated in the southern part of Waltham Forest.
 Our school comprises children and adults of different faiths and cultures who work happily together.

 Our school is named after Jenny Hammond who was Mayor of Leyton from 1942-43.
 She was an active councillor for 35 years and campaigned for just causes throughout her life.
 The causes that she particularly fought for were those that would benefit the welfare of the local community in Waltham Forest.
 Jenny Hammond was chair of the Education Committee for 17 consecutive years.
 She lived close to the school and made regular visits to what were then Cann Hall Infant and Junior schools.
 She died in her nineties having done much for the communities she served.